jeremyrieunier/docplanner/pages/index.md

     chartAreaHeight=350
 />

-## Key Insights:
+## Key Insights
-- Consistent weekly engagement: Between 27-29% of doctors actively use the chat feature in any given week, representing approximately 8,200-9,100 active doctors.
+- **Consistent weekly usage**: Between 27-29% of doctors actively use the chat feature in any given week, representing approximately 8,200-9,100 active doctors.
-- Modest growth trajectory: weekly usage increased from 26.9% in early January to a peak of 29.0% in February, demonstrating positive momentum during the first half of the analysis period.
-- Stable engagement: Despite the total doctor base growing from 30,530 to 31,818 over these 10 weeks, the percentage of active users remained relatively stable, suggesting successful onboarding of new doctors to the feature.
+- **Stable engagement**: Despite the total doctor base growing from 30,530 to 31,818 over these 10 weeks, the percentage of active users remained relatively stable, suggesting successful onboarding of new doctors to the feature.

-## Initial Observations:
+## Initial Observations

-- Adoption ppportunity: With roughly one in four doctors using chat weekly, there is significant potential to expand usage across the platform.
+- **Adoption oppportunity**: With 1 in 4 doctors using chat weekly, there is significant potential to expand usage across the platform.
-- Consistency: The stability of weekly usage suggests the feature has found a core user base but may need enhancements to appeal to a broader audience.
+- **Consistency**: The stability of weekly usage suggests the feature has found a core user base but may need enhancements to appeal to a broader audience.

-- Next analysis steps: To better understand usage patterns, we'll next examine how chat adoption varies across different doctor specializations, which will help identify targeted growth opportunities.
+To better understand usage patterns, we'll next examine how chat adoption varies across different doctor specializations, which will help identify targeted growth opportunities.

 <Details title="SQL query used">